-The Oregon Community Solar Program Administrator will verify the eligibility of every community solar participant using consumption information history provided by the participant's utility.
+The Oregon Community Solar Program Administrator will verify the eligibility of every community solar participant using the consumption information history provided by the participant's utility.
 As part of the verification, the Program Administrator will compare the expected generation of a Participant's subscription to past consumption.
-This consumption data is not available to the Program Administrator until a Participant has signed a Community Solar Participant Contract, which includes a release for the energy data.

 Pending available data (which may include consumption from prior utility customers at the same site), the Program Administrator will look at up to five years of usage history.

 Based on this review:

-- If a Participant's expected community solar generation exceeds average annual consumption during that time period, the Program Administrator will contact the Program Manager and ask that they reduce the Participant's subscription size to below that level. - If the Participant's expected generation exceeds the minimum annual consumption during that time period, the Program Administrator will inform the Project Manager that the Participant is at risk of oversubscription in a low-consumption year, but will not require a subscription size reduction.
+• If a Participant's expected community solar generation exceeds the average annual consumption during that time period, the Program Administrator will contact the Subscription Manager and ask that they reduce the Participant's subscription size to below that level.

+• If the Participant's expected generation exceeds the minimum annual consumption during that time period, the Program Administrator will inform the Subscription Manager that the Participant is at risk of oversubscription in a low-consumption year, but will not require a subscription size reduction.

-If there is no record of past consumption at the customer site, the Program Administrator will use average customer consumption data to perform this verification using customer site information provided by the Project Manager.
+If there is no record of past consumption at the customer site, the Program Administrator will use average customer consumption data to perform this verification using customer site information provided by the Subscription Manager.